Late 1970s

 1977 Central America

 29/30 April 1977 Cincinnati Symphony/Thomas Schippers (Music Director); Music Hall, 1241 Elm Street, Cincinnati, Ohio, .
-Paul Cooper, "Homage' (Bicentennial commission), Hummel, Piano Concerto in A flat major op.
+Paul Cooper, Homage (a Bicentennial commission), Hummel, Piano Concerto in A flat major op.
 113, Chopin, Andante Spianato & Grande Polonaise (piano only), Frank Proto, Three Pieces for Percussion & Orchestra (world premiere), R.Strauss, Death and Transfiguration.

-Harold Schonberg: 'In recent years he has been paying ever-increasing attention to tone...he never makes and ugly sound... he has conquered the tone palette.
-Some of his temples can be perilously slow.
-But such is the authority of his playing and so imbued, is it with constant points of interest that he manages to sustain a phrase that would fall to earth under anybody else's fingers.
+Harold Schonberg: 'In recent years he has been paying ever-increasing attention to tone...he never makes an ugly sound... he has conquered the tone palette.
+Some of his tempos can be perilously slow.
+But such is the authority of his playing and so imbued is it with constant points of interest that he manages to sustain a phrase that would fall to earth under anybody else's fingers.
 His playing in the Don Juan had style and aristocracy as well as blazing technique, and it put Mr Bolet on a pretty exclusive pedestal as a Liszt pianist.'

 (Nelly Walter is listed in the programme booklet as Personal Direction for Columbia Artists.)

-Jorge was back in Britain in May 1977, giving - as an example - recitals in the Usher Hall, Edinburgh on the 11th (the same programme as the famous Carnegie Hall 1974 recital, as The Scotsman announced) and in City Hall, Newcastle-upon-Tyne on the 12th.
+Jorge was back in Britain in May 1977 - he'd alrready been in London in February - giving recitals in the Usher Hall, Edinburgh on the 11th (the same programme as the famous Carnegie Hall 1974 recital, as The Scotsman announced) and in City Hall, Newcastle-upon-Tyne on the 12th.
 The critic of The Newcastle Journal said that he imagined 'JB, reckoned to be one of the world's pianistic wonders, would be giving the newly-rebuilt Steinway something to think about.
 Well, I imagined wrong.
 Bolet will play a Bechstein he has just bought in Germany.'
 Conrad Wilson (1932-2017) in The Scotsman was delighted with the Chopin Preludes ('To hear them as he played them was a privilege').
 In the Wagner/Liszt, 'perhaps he could not avoid letting the combination of pilgrims' chorus and violin decoration sound a bit lumpy, but he offered a glittering, enticing Venusberg in compensation'.
-The Bechstein for this Scottish recital had been brought up from London.
+The Bechstein had been brought up from London.

-This tour was under the management of de Koos, Hollandsche Concertdirectie who had been representing him since his debut in Holland in 1935.
+This tour was under the management of de Koos, Hollandsche Concertdirectie who had represented Jorge on his début in Holland in 1935.
 Artists represented in the past include Igor Stravinsky, Arthur Rubinstein, Maurice Ravel, Bruno Walter and Yehudi Menhuin.
 By 1980 the agency being was run by Sylvio Samama.
-Jorge's programme was a familiar one of Bach/Busoni, Chopin Strauss/Tausig, Wagner/Liszt.

 On 29 May 1977 he was awarded Manitoba Order of the Buffalo Hunt for ‘artistic contribution to the Winnipeg Symphony’.